 The Board appoints the Chairperson of the Nominating Committee.

 Voting.
-Voting shall be done by members 18 years of age or older.
-Each member 18 years of age or older is entitled to one vote.
+Voting shall be done by members only with each member entitled to one vote.

 Article IX.
 DUTIES OF THE OFFICERS AND THE GOVERNING BOARD